schwabe/ics-openvpn/doc/README.txt

 - Install ndk (Version r9 is tested and used by me)
 - Make sure that ndk-build is in your build path.

-Do cd main;./misc/build-native.(sh|bat) in the root directory of the project.
+Do cd main;./misc/build-native.(sh|bat) in the main directory of the project.
 After that build the project using "gradle build" (Or use Android Studio).
 The project is converted to gradle and building with Eclipse is no longer supported.